Walnut Hill Cemetery

 - Here is an example transcription of the 1855 burials in this cemetery

-- were taken in 2008; Lot card information and the photograph may differ, generally due to handwriting interpretation or burials after the cards were transcribed
+- Monuments in part of the cemetery were taken in 2008.
+Lot card information and the photograph may differ, generally due to handwriting interpretation or burials after the cards were transcribed.

-- are displayed in galleries for a small portion of this cemetery on this website
+- Photo galleries for a small portion of this cemetery on this website

 Monuments from the earliest days may have crumbled; others may have fallen and are now underground.
 Still others had no monument erected.